 In the Spring of 2010 we got old weathered salvage decking wood from our neighbor and built boxes around the beds to contain the areas and differentiate walkways between the garden areas.

-As of October 2012 we have added autumn olives, pomegranates, cherry tree, nanking/bush cherries, quinces, gooseberries, paw paws, oriental persimmons, blueberries, concord grapes, peaches, plums, apples, pears, raspberries, thornless blackberries, mulberries, mayhaw, currants, medlar, jujubes, serviceberries/juneberries, figs, comfrey, cornelian cherries, mullein, aronias, goji berries, goumis, american persimmons, jostaberry, thimbleberry, lingonberries, sea buckthorn, wineberries and high bush cranberries.
-Some should be producing in about 2 years.
-We will add additional varieties each Fall/Winter/Spring.
+We have added autumn olives, pomegranates, cherry tree, nanking/bush cherries, quinces, gooseberries, paw paws, oriental persimmons, blueberries, concord grapes, plums, apples, pears, raspberries, thornless blackberries, mulberries, mayhaw, currants, medlar, jujubes, serviceberries/juneberries, comfrey, cornelian cherries, mullein, aronias, goji berries, goumis, american persimmons, jostaberry, thimbleberry, wineberries and high bush cranberries.

 The owner/innkeepers, Mary Beth and Fred, have completed a permaculture design course to be certified permaculture designers and offer consulting and workshops at Permaculture Lifestyles.